 Winner: Matthew Brayfield

 L-R: BBC TV presenter Marty Jopson, President Paul Sheffield, Chris Dixon from Jacobs, and ICE Yorkshire and Humber Chair Anneke Kellond-Hallsworth.

 The Yorkshire Geotechnical Group Presentation Competition is open to young geotechnical engineers (aged 30 or under by the end of the year of entry).

 The aim of the competition is to encourage young engineers to prepare and give a technical presentation.
 It may be on any topic dealing with engineering behaviour of the ground, and can be based on a construction/design project or research.

 The presentation doesn't have to focus on work that's completely your own, but you would need to point what part you played in the project or research.

-Up to five finalists are chosen to give a 10-minute presentation, which should emphasise the geotechnical aspects of the work.
+Up to six finalists are chosen to give a 10-minute presentation, which should emphasise the geotechnical aspects of the work.
 There will be approximately five minutes allowed after each presentation for questions from the floor.
-A panel of three professional engineers will judge the competition.
+A panel of professional engineers will judge the competition.

-If you'd like to find out more, please contact John Judge at: email@example.com.
+If you'd like to find out more or to submit your synposis, please contact John Judge at: [email protected].

 Paul's winning presentation was titled: 'Pile jetting: Novel understanding through physical modelling'.